juanm-0/Shared-Recipe-Application/README.md

 - `--users=N` / `--recipes=N` to generate larger (or smaller) data sets. `--recipes` alone (with `--users=0`) adds recipes against the existing seeded users rather than requiring new ones.
 - `--clear` deletes existing seed data (non-staff users and everything of theirs) and unreferenced catalog rows before reseeding — staff/superuser accounts, and anything they own, are preserved
 - All seeded users share one password, `seedpass123`, printed on completion
+- Users are assigned to Admin/User groups.
+First two users go to Admin

 ## API Reference